testfairy/command-line-uploader/README.md

 * `testfairy-uploader.sh`
   Will upload iOS IPA files or Android APK files to TestFairy for distribution.

-* `testfairy-upload-android-no-sdk.sh`
-  Will upload APK files that do not include the TestFAiry SDK to TestFairy.
-The script Will sign the APK with your keystore and certificate.
-This is for adnaced users only.

 * `testfairy-upload-android-windows.bat`
   Will upload APK Files from Windlows servers.